-Configuration options affecting the operation of URS are not confined to those listed in the URS Application object (see Figure 80 on page 200).
+Configuration options affecting the operation of URS are not confined to those listed in the URS Application object.
 Some are located in the T-Server, DB Server, Data Access Point, Custom Server, and Interaction Server Applications, as well as in the Tenant, and DN objects.
-For information on these options, see the Universal Routing 8.0 Reference Manual.
-Also see the Framework 8.0 DB Server User's Guide, Framework 8.0 Configuration Options Reference Manual, Framework 8.0 Configuration Manager Help File, and the Universal Routing Server section in the Combined Log Events Help File.
+For information on these options, see the Universal Routing 8.1 Reference Manual.
+Also see the Framework DB Server User's Guide, Framework Configuration Options Reference Manual, Framework Configuration Manager Help File, and the Universal Routing Server section in the Combined Log Events Help File.

 Note: In order for URS to communicate with Interaction Server, the service-timeout option must be set.
-For information on options that affect URS/Interaction Server processing, including the service-timeout option, see the Universal Routing 8.0 Reference Manual.
+For information on options that affect URS/Interaction Server processing, including the service-timeout option, see the Universal Routing 8.1 Reference Manual.